ryankayne/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a library for building user interfaces.
+Its strengths land in application creation and handling lots of dynamic data.
+It responds quickly to data changes and renders them right away.
+Makes it smooth and easy for users.

 - [ ] What does it mean to _think_ in react?

+It means to plan with React building in mind.
+It's a more practical step-by-step way of building apps/sites.
+Begin with an outline/wirefrane/mockup.
+Then breakdown the project into the different components you need and structure those out.
+Then build it out.
+Add your states, then assign where they will be housed or live.
+Then add the data.

 - [ ] Describe state.

+State is a place to hold info between renderings.
+It acts like variables declared within a function.
+State is managed with a component.

 - [ ] Describe props.

+Props (short for properties) get passed to a component from data elsewhere.
+They are like function parameters.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are when a function affects anything outside its scope.
+Using efffect hooks is how we sync this.

 ## Project Set Up